 You will receive our monthly email newsletter, The Insider, providing you with an inside look at our work and our governance.
 You will also receive an annual print publication giving you more information on our testing, investigations, events, campaigns and governance.

 If you are an ordinary member and don't currently receive the Insider emails but would like to, please email firstname.lastname@example.org to let us know.

 A heads-up – the way we’re set up means that when you become an ordinary member, you are agreeing to pay 50p at most if the Consumers’ Association ever gets wound up.

 You can read more about what it means to be an ordinary member in this Q&A.

 How to become an ordinary member

-Just fill in the ordinary membership application form below, and send it to us, by email if possible, otherwise by post.
-The address is on the form.
-Our Council is in charge of approving applications, and once it has approved yours, we’ll get in touch to tell you that you’re officially an ordinary member.
+Just fill in the ordinary membership application form below, and send it to us, by email if possible, otherwise by post to the address on the form.
+Our Council of Trustees is responsible for approving applications, and once it has approved yours we’ll get in touch to tell you that you’re officially an ordinary member.
 It usually takes a week or two, and then you’ll be on board.